Takachiho Gorge from Osaka: Real Travel Time, Best Route & Better Options

 Japan’s bullet trains make many ambitious day trips possible, but Takachiho Gorge is different.
 The problem is not only the distance from Osaka.
 The real issue is the final approach into the mountains.

 Takachiho is located inland in northern Miyazaki Prefecture on the island of Kyushu.
-There is no train station in Takachiho, so even after reaching Kyushu by Shinkansen or plane, you still need a bus or rental car for the last stretch.
+There is no train station in Takachiho, so even after reaching Kyushu by Shinkansen or plane, you still need a bus, rental car, taxi, or tour vehicle for the last stretch.
 If you are determined to use the rail network as much as possible, read our guide on how to reach Takachiho Gorge by train to understand the closest connections.

 Route A: Shinkansen + Highway Bus via Kumamoto

-• Shin-Osaka to Kumamoto Station: Around 3 hours by Sanyo/Kyushu Shinkansen
+• Shin-Osaka to Kumamoto Station: Around 3 hours by Sanyo/Kyushu Shinkansen, depending on train type

-• Kumamoto to Takachiho: About 3 hours by bus
+• Kumamoto to Takachiho: About 3 hours by highway bus

 • Total: Roughly 6 to 7 hours one way if connections line up well